tmischke999/QA-Academy/Curriculum/Month_1_Foundations/Week 1 - Intro to QA and SDLC/Week_1_Training_1_Intro_to_QA.md

 - **Regression Testing:** Verifying that new changes do not negatively impact existing functionality.
 - **Communication:** Reporting quality metrics and test results to stakeholders.

+**Career Path in QA:**
+- QA roles can vary from entry-level testers to senior QA engineers, automation specialists, or even QA managers.
+- Skills needed for career advancement include a deep understanding of QA fundamentals, proficiency with tools, and effective communication.
+- Refer to [How To Become a Software Tester (Career Path) (Guru99)](https://www.guru99.com/software-testing-career-complete-guide.html) for more details.

 ---

 ### 3. Understanding Quality in Software